gnroussos/memorygame/README.md

 ##Testing
 Running & testing Universal Windows apps, on a different than the development machine, is not a simple process (security issues & publishing in Store).<br/>
-However, inside `\install` folder, a package of the game is included, to install & run on a local pc running **Windows 10**, without compiling the source (Visual Studio).
+However, inside `\install` folder, a package of the game has been included, to install & run (under certain conditions) on a local pc running **Windows 10**, without compiling the source (Visual Studio).

 ###Installation
 Unzip the `secretzoo.zip` file in a folder.